jagreehal/aspect-wrap/README.md

 `

-Aspect Wrap is a streamlined, lightweight library designed to simplify aspect-oriented programming (AOP) without the encumbrance of unnecessary complexity or ceremony.
+Aspect Wrap is a streamlined, lightweight library designed to simplify aspect-oriented programming (AOP) without unnecessary complexity or ceremony.

-By allowing you to elegantly augment existing functions with additional behaviour—such as logging, error handling, and more.
+By allowing you to elegantly augment existing functions with additional behaviour such as logging, error handling, and retires.

 With Aspect Wrap you can maintain a clear separation between core business logic and cross-cutting concerns.
 This approach not only enhances code readability but also improves maintainability and scalability.

+Aspect Wrap is designed to work seamlessly in both Node.js and browser environments, making it a versatile choice for any JavaScript or TypeScript project.

-> **TLDR:** Wrap functions and classes to automatically add logging, error handling, and more with zero configuration.
+> **TLDR:** Wrap functions and classes to automatically add logging, error handling, and retries with zero configuration.
 >
 > ```javascript
 > import { wrapClass, wrapFunction } from 'aspect-wrap';